-Configuring the SNMP agent on systems running supported Ubuntu server i NOTE: For additional details on SNMP configuration, see the operating system documentation.
+Configuring the SNMP agent on systems running supported Ubuntu server

 Server Administrator uses the SNMP services provided by the net-snmp agent.
 You can configure the SNMP agent to enable SNMP access from remote hosts, change the community name, and send traps to a management station.
 To configure your SNMP agent for proper interaction with management applications such as OpenManage Essentials, perform the procedures described in the following sections.